Berger101/Battleships-Game/README.md

   <b>Open the Game</b>
   - Open the index.html file in your preferred web browser.
 You can do this by double-clicking the file or right-clicking and choosing "Open with" your browser.

   <b>Enjoy the Game</b>
   - You are now ready to enjoy the Monster Slaying Game on your local machine!
 Feel free to explore the game interface, battle monsters, and test different strategies.

+## Credits

+Content
+  - Some of the text for the README.md file were taken from <a href="https://chat.openai.com/">ChatGPT</a>

+Styling
+  - The styling for the game area was largely taken from the CI <a href="https://github.com/Code-Institute-Solutions/love-sandwiches-p5-sourcecode">Love Sandwiches</a> project.